 Have The Food Project (TFP) Dirt Crew build raised beds in the late fall or early spring at local elementary schools to be finished by the spring of 2019.
-Done! - successfully built new garden beds at Aborn and Cobbett Elementary Schools.
+Done! - successfully built new garden beds at Aborn, Cobbett, and Ford Elementary Schools.

 Develop sustainable model of staffing and resources that can support the Salad Days model in the School District by the spring of 2019.